Sortable — Smart UI JavaScript API

 Default value

-<smart-sortable drag-mode='handle'></smart-sortable>
+<smart-sortable drag-mode="handle"></smart-sortable>

-const sortable = document.querySelector('smart-sortable');
+const el = document.querySelector('smart-sortable');

-const sortable = document.querySelector('smart-sortable');
+const el = document.querySelector('smart-sortable');

-let dragMode = sortable.dragMode;
+const dragMode = el.dragMode;

 Sets or retrieves the position of the drag handle in relation to its associated sortable item.
 This property is only applicable when the dragMode option is set to 'handle', meaning that the user can initiate dragging only by interacting with the specified handle within the sortable item.
 Use this option to define where the handle appears (e.g., 'left', 'right', 'top', or 'bottom') relative to the item, allowing for precise customization of the drag-and-drop interface.